geoffreylitt/convivial-paper/paper.md

 # Future work

-Our prototype of Wildcard is still in early development; there are still many limitations to resolve and open questions to explore.
+There are still many open questions about spreadsheet-driven customization, which we hope to answer through targeted development and usage of the Wildcard prototype.

-The most important question is whether the combination of features provided by Wildcard can be combined in enough useful ways to make the system worth using in practice.
-While initial demos are promising, we need to develop more site adapters and use cases to more fully assess this question.
+The most important question is whether the computational model can support a large variety of useful customizations.
+While initial demos are promising, we need to develop more site adapters and use cases to explore this further.
 We plan to continue privately testing the system with our own needs, and to eventually deploy the tool publicly, once the API is stable enough and can support a critical mass of sites and use cases.
 We also plan to run usability studies to evaluate and improve the design of the tool.

-Here are a few of the largest limitations in the current system:

-* Wildcard only extracts data visible on the page, which means that subsequent pages of results in paginated lists are not included in the table.
-(Sifter [@huynh2006] uses techniques that might help get around this.)
-* There is no mechanism for end users to express imperative workflows (e.g. "click this button, and then..."); they can only write formulas that return data and then inject the resulting data into the page.
-While this makes the system simpler, it also may exclude many valuable use cases.
-We may add a system for expressing workflows like this, although it's not obvious how it would fit together with the existing table view.
-Gneiss [@chang2014] contains some mechanisms for writing spreadsheet formulas which can handle behaviors like reloading data in response to a user pressing a button, which might prove helpful.
-* Wildcard's data model only shows a single table at a time, without any notion of relationships between tables.
+We suspect that two areas of the current model may prove too limiting.
+First, Wildcard's data model only shows a single table at a time, without any notion of relationships between tables.
 A richer data model with foreign keys might be necessary to support certain use cases.
 For designing a tabular interface on top of a richer data model, we could learn from the interface of Airtable which shows related objects in a table cell, or add nested rows as used in other systems [@mccutchen2016; @bakke2016].

+Second, there is no mechanism for end users to express imperative workflows (e.g. "click this button, and then..."); they can only write formulas that return data and then inject the resulting data into the page.
+If it proves useful, we might consider adding a system for expressing workflows like this, although it would substantially alter the computational model and it's not clear how it would fit together with the existing table view.

-* Only allowing site adapters to be manually coded means that the number of supported sites is limited.
-We plan to explore abstractions that make it as easy as possible for programmers to efficiently create new robust adapters, as well as integrating automated heuristics into the adapter creation process.
+Another open question is how efficiently site adapters can be created for real websites.
+By making adapters for sites with different types of data in different domains, we plan to explore how automated heuristics can speed up the adapter creation process, and to create abstractions that make it easier for programmers to efficiently create new robust adapters.

 # Conclusion

-We live in a time of pessimism about the effects of the internet and the degree of centralized control wielded by large corporations.
-We think that one promising approach to this problem is to enable people to have deeper control over the Web software they use every day.
-The Web offers the potential of an open foundation,  but even the success of browser extensions has only empowered users within the limited confines of the ideas that programmers have decided to build.

-In this paper, we have presented Wildcard, a browser-embedded programming system that maps websites to a structured data table, enabling end users to modify their behavior.
-We hope that it contributes to making the web into a more dynamic medium that users can mold to their own needs.
+In this paper, we have presented _spreadsheet-driven customization_, a way to make software customization more accessible to end users by showing the data inside the application in a spreadsheet.
+We hope that this technique contributes to making the Web into a more dynamic medium that users can mold to their own needs.

-We plan to continue developing the system and to eventually deploy it as an open-source tool.
+We plan to continue developing the Wildcard prototype and to eventually deploy it as an open-source tool.
 To receive future updates on Wildcard and notifications about a public release, [sign up for the email newsletter]().

 We are also looking for private beta testers.
-If you have an idea for how you might want to use Wildcard, [please contact us](mailto:glitt@mit.edu).
-We would love to collaborate on building site adapters and formulas to support your use case.
+If you have an idea for how you might want to use Wildcard, please [get in touch](mailto:glitt@mit.edu).
+We would love to hear about your needs and help find ways to use Wildcard to solve them.